grannycart/by-sound-alone_source/full-draft-manuscript/5_Chapter.md

 [//]: # (Cassandra knows of drone music because the cultural flow through the depot included people from all over the world --- even if she didn't exactly _experience_ the culture/music.)

 Cassandra let her mind sink into this strange music flowing through her headset, passing from one ear through the middle of her head to the other ear, and at the same time letting her mind wander around in the sea surrounding them.
 This went on for more than an hour before she was jolted back to the sonar compartment by the distraction of Captain Percy and Chips having a loud and heated argument behind her.
 That was unfortunate because just at that moment she believed she could hear a new sound out in the darkness.
 It was something faint and far off.
-It was something incongruous and inappropriate, like a soloist from some fast-tempoed secular entertainment music had been dropped on top of her spiritual drone.
+It was something incongruous and inappropriate, like a soloist from some fast-tempo secular entertainment music had been dropped on top of her spiritual drone.

 She opened her eyes and looked at her instruments.
 She swung the mics around towards the boat's rear starboard side.
 At about 160 degrees there was a slight, but very real, wavering of the signal strength indicator.
 It just popped its head up for a second, like some prairie rodent checking for raptors.
 Cassandra spun the mic direction wheel back across the bearing, and the needle went up and down again.
 Back and forth she scanned, and each time the needle moved and she was sure now that she could hear a faint mechanical hum in hear earpiece when it did so.